thorntonjonathanxu/100-days-of-code/log.md

 Today I focused on import libraries for additional visualization tools including Plotly and Altair and getting the basic framework content interacting with Vscode.
 Didn't make a lot of progress as I was having issues with Anaconda rendering the visualizations and then realized that VSC doesn't host the plotly or altair visualizations locally so switched to Jupyter Notebook environment.

 A bit of a light day for development on the project but this is a rest day before going into more intense data models.

+### Day 4:

+Decided to take a break from the visaulization project and foucs more on the Wordle Solver algorithm.
+Was able to build the basic game functionality and a simple loop that takes in user input and checks if the values exist and stores it in a list.

+### Day 5:
+Was able to update my logic from yesterday for how I am oranizing the data that is captured when checking for the word existence in the function.
+Rather than have a list with 3 elements [index, letter, status] decided to just have separate list for each status state and then check the list individually.
+This skimmed down the noise and complexity of the function checks and make sthe code more readable.

+Need to figure out how to generate the substring permutations without completely writting 5 loops which is my main objective for tomorrow.